 Due to the inherently higher degrees of freedom in multi-robot systems, it is challenging to collect sufficient data to enable collaborative manipulation through methods like imitation learning \cite{xie2020deep,brohan2022rt,brohan2023rt}.
 More importantly, during collaborative transportation, it is essential to maintain fixed relative poses between the end-effectors of multiple robots, which introduces significant challenges for data collection based on teleoperation\cite{aldaco2024aloha}.
 Moreover, the collected data is often difficult to generalize to a system with more robots.
-In recent years, with the advancement of foundation models, an increasing number of studies have leveraged the prior knowledge embedded in these models to achieve single-robot manipulation\cite{huang2024copa,huang2023voxposer,huang2024rekep,kim2024openvla,wu2024selp}.
-However, due to the internal complexity of multi-robot systems, how to effectively use foundation models for SCM still remains an open problem.
+In recent years, with the advancement of foundation models, an increasing number of studies have leveraged the prior knowledge embedded in these models to achieve single-robot manipulation\cite{huang2024copa,huang2023voxposer,huang2024rekep,intelligence2026pi,wu2024selp}.
+However, due to the internal complexity of multi-robot systems, how to effectively use foundation models for SCM remains an open problem.

 Therefore, this paper investigates how to leverage the guidance of foundation models to enable collaborative manipulation tasks under arbitrary instruction inputs.
-We assume the presence of a robot team, like multiple mobile manipulators (MMMs), with an arbitrary number of robots distributed randomly in the environment.
-The primary objective is to autonomously determine both the number of participating robots and the motion of each individual robot based on the language input in order to accomplish the task.
+We assume the presence of a given robot team, such as multiple mobile manipulators (MMMs), randomly distributed in the environment.
+The primary objective is to autonomously determine the motion of each individual robot based on the language input in order to accomplish the task.

-SCM using multi-robot systems introduces new challenges in three aspects.
-First, the workspace extends from a fixed-size environment, which can be captured using a single camera, to an unbounded one, requiring robots to perform broader scene understanding.
-Second, the object size shifts from small to large objects, creating demands of defining the optimal number of robots for the task and new challenges for grasping.
-Third, each component of the algorithm must be capable of generalizing to various numbers of robots.
+SCM tasks with multi-robot systems introduce three new challenges.
+First, the workspace extends from a fixed-size environment that can be captured by a single camera to a larger, open environment, requiring broader scene understanding.
+Second, the system must provide a suitable manipulation framework that can adapt to different object types and size.
+Third, the overall system must integrate scene understanding, grasp generation, and motion planning into a coherent pipeline that works reliably for SCM tasks.